ypid/seafile-wiki/Build-and-deploy-seafile-server-from-source.md

   </tr>
 </table>

-Seahub is website server of Seafile.
+Seahub is the web front-end of Seafile.
 It's written in the [Django](http://djangoproject.com) framework.
 Seahub requires Python 2.7 installed on your server, and it depends on the following python libraries:

 * [django 1.3](https://www.djangoproject.com/download/1.3.1/tarball/)